SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 <iframe width="385" height="315" src="https://www.youtube.com/embed/loykSqRa9hU?si=A8pO8vdcIueCUMGh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The Calvary Chapel is essentially [Reformed Arminianism](https://sevenshepherd.github.io/ordo-salutis-reformed-wesleyan/) w/ Eternal Security.
-Those they are nondenominational, they are akin to a Pentecostal / Baptist Hybrid.
+While they are basic protestant and non-denominational, they are reminiscent to a Pentecostal / Baptist Hybrid.
+The Calvary Chapel distinctives are essentially [Reformed Arminianism](https://sevenshepherd.github.io/ordo-salutis-reformed-wesleyan/) **w/ Eternal Security**.
+It's very moderate.
 I grew up with Chuck Smith and the Calvary Chapel, I would like to see it restored to what it was.
+Unfortunately, misguided modern movements have hijacked many of them.

 <a name="distinctives" href="#contents" style="font-size:2.1em;">II.
 Calvary Chapel Distinctives</a>